But what exactly are long term investments? And is your long-term same as our long-term?

 But in spite of proven superiority of equities, most Indians still don’t invest in stocks.

 According to Livemint’s data, equity ownership constitutes only about 7.8% of the total financial savings of the Indian Households (in March 2014, excluding real estate).

 This is much less than what US households have at 45% (source: Axis Securities’ data).

-Equity on other hand historically proven to be capable of beating inflation comfortably if invested in for the long term.
+Equity on the other hand has historically proven to be capable of beating inflation comfortably, of course; if invested in for the long term.